yogeshjain999/representable/README.md

 end
 ```

-When reusing the `SongRepresenter` in a nested setup, you can suppress the wrapping using the `:wrap` option.
+When reusing `SongRepresenter` in a nested setup you can suppress the wrapping using the `:wrap` option.

 ```ruby
 module AlbumRepresenter